tauri-apps/tauri/.changes/bundler-windows-earlier-code-signing.md

 'tauri-bundler': 'patch:enhance'
 ---

-Code sign the main binary on Windows before trying to create the WiX and NSIS bundles to always sign the executable even if no bundles are enabled.
+On Windows, code sign the application binaries before trying to create the WiX and NSIS bundles to always sign the executables even if no bundle types are enabled.

+On Windows, code sign the sidecar binaries if they are not signed already.